qudo-code/template--discord-bot/README.md

 Files in this directory will be automatically turned into `!` commands like `!dosomething`.
 Each command file should export a function which can optionally recieve the client and message objects.

 #### Example
-This example is included in the project by default.
+This example is included in the template by default.
 Try it by running `!smile` in a channel the bot has access to.
 **File:** `./commands/smile.js`
 **Usage in Discord:** `!smile`
 ```javascript